Do you have a disability, such as rheumatism, RSI, a visual handicap or dyslexia? The Library can help you.

 Please note: in order to scan the book the spine has to be removed!
 There is a binding machine at the Information Desk to stick on a new spine.

 To have a text converted to audio file so that it can be read out loud to you, special software is needed.
 Natural Reader (Windows/Mac) offers free software to do this, the paid version can also convert a PDF file to MP3.
-Natural Reader does not have Dutch voices.
-Balabolka (Windows) does have Dutch voices and is also free.
+This program is also available as an app or browser extension.
+Balabolka (Windows) does also have Dutch voices and is also free.
 Balabolka also has a portable version which can be used on various computers via a USB stick.